La Perla Serves Up Sultry Looks With Spring ’18 Runway Show at Macao Fashion Week

 La Perla may be known primarily for its lingerie, but the brand sells luxurious clothing that can be worn outside of the bedroom — and La Perla’s spring 2018 collection demonstrates the full range of its offerings.

-The Italian fashion house put on a show at Macao Fashion Week, putting out 70 ready-to-wear and couture looks with sensual detailing, like lace, sheer paneling and plunging necklines.
-The models wore futuristic hair and makeup, sporting ultra high ponytails and glittery, exaggerated eyeliner.
+The Italian fashion house put on a show at Macao Fashion Week, putting out 70 ready-to-wear and couture looks with sensual detailing like lace, sheer paneling and plunging necklines.
+The models wore futuristic hair and makeup, sporting ultrahigh ponytails and glittery, exaggerated eyeliner.

-As far as shoes went, La Perla highlighted boldly colored platform sandals — coordinated with dresses in matching colors — and strappy sandals, complete with jewel detailing, along with dramatically oversized, fur-covered peep-toe shoes.
+As far as shoes went, La Perla highlighted boldly colored platform sandals — coordinated with dresses in matching colors — and strappy sandals, complete with jewel detailing, along with dramatically oversized fur-covered peep-toe shoes.

 For additional flair, dramatic latex-y red boots with white bow detailing were sent down the runway, paired with a plastic-y trench coat in the same flaming red.

-La Perla’ secured supermodels Liu Wen and Natasha Poly to walk in its show.
+La Perla secured supermodels Liu Wen and Natasha Poly to walk in its show.
 Liu Wen closed the show in a dramatic lace gown with a full skirt, while Poly opened in a blue dress with a sheer skirt, sporting a suggestive net dress with a nude underlay toward the end of the show.

 See more styles from La Perla’s spring ’18 runway show.